Why Are 40% Of Football Players Going Bankrupt?

 Finally, Eidur Gudjohnsen said he lost £400,000 over five months after boredom crept in following an injury.

 Lesson 3.
 Watch your vices

 There seems to be an almost endless supply of footballers who’ve been overtaken by alcohol and gambling.
 Even popular Sky Sports Pundit Paul Merson lost £5m went on gambling, alcohol, and drugs and went bankrupt in 2011.

 Often betting can be confused with investing and the high-risk nature of overstretching yourself with huge investments are often the reaction of a gambling mindset.

-By keeping investments to a clear routine, getting help for your vices and avoiding cultures of gambling we can hope to avoid the same fate.
+By keeping investments such as property or stocks & shares to a clear routine, getting help for your vices and avoiding cultures of gambling we can hope to avoid the same fate.

 Terrible investment advice